KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

 There may be times when you want to quickly restore your project to the state it was in several changes ago.
 Instead of repeatedly executing single undo operations, it might be more efficient to jump right to the operation in question - if you could easily locate it.

-When :kbd:`RMB` click into the window a context menu appears to clear all undo history.
-Once clicked a warning shows up that the undo history will be deleted irretrievable.
-It may be helpful to release memory in long edit sessions.
-The undo stack are cleared as well when a timeline sequence gets deleted.
+Use :kbd:`RMB` anywhere in the window to open a context menu to clear all undo history.
+Clicking that button will issue a warning that the undo history will be deleted irretrievably.
+Clearing the undo history may be helpful to release memory in long edit sessions.
+The undo stack is cleared also when a timeline sequence gets deleted.

 .. rst-class:: clear-both